Last updated: 2026-03-04

 Should You Buy the 2022 Mercedes-Benz E-Class?

-A pre-purchase inspection is recommended for used examples, with particular attention to unknown or other (3).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to unknown or other (3).
+An extended warranty is worth pricing out.

 Compared to the 2023 Mercedes-Benz E-Class, which scored 3 points higher.
 See also the 2021 Mercedes-Benz E-Class for an earlier comparison.